Spyguy001/Skyline/deliverables/iteration-03.plan.md

 #### Artifacts

- - Screenshots GUI while the GUI is being worked on to ensure that the feature looks as what the developer of the feature intended for it to look like
+ - Screenshots for the GUI while the GUI is being worked on to ensure that the feature looks as what the developer of the feature intended for it to look like